 - Great customer service via chat.

 CyberGhost is a great choice of VPN service if what you’re looking for is a combination of reliability and ease of use.
 You have the option to choose from 6 pre-configured profiles that apply automatic settings based on the use-case.
 These profiles include “protect my WiFi connection” and “surf anonymously”, both of which are good for increased security while using Office 365 or Outlook.
 If you want to get more advanced, you have the option to further customize these profiles with toggles like “extra speed” or “block malicious websites”.
-In addition to this simple configuration system for desktop apps, CyberGhost works seamlessly on almost every major device and operating system from iPhones to video game consoles.
+You can even manually select from one of over 5,500 servers in 80 countries to dial in the optimal connection.

 On the security front, CyberGhost uses 256-bit AES encryption which is considered to be unbreakable.
 This means that third parties won’t be able to view your data, even if they manage to get access to it.
 Complementing the encryption is a zero-logging policy considered to be immaculate to the point that not even your email address is stored.
 If you are using the service on desktop, you have additional features that will protect you from data leaks and other security mishaps.
 These include a connection guard, an in-built kill switch, and an online tracking blocker.